Martin Luther King Day with NYC Kids: Celebrations & Volunteer Opportunities for Families

 Brooklyn Tribute to Dr. Martin Luther King, Jr – Fort Greene

-Legendary musician and civil rights activist Harry Belefonte is the keynote speaker of the Brooklyn Academy of Music's 27th annual celebration.
-In addition to his speech, there will be a live simulcast of Obama's inauguration, musical performances by the Brooklyn Interdenominational Choir and R&B duo Kindred the Family Soul.
+Legendary civil rights activist Angela Davis is the keynote speaker of the Brooklyn Academy of Music's 28th annual celebration.
+In addition to her speech, there will be performances by jazz singer José James and the Christian Cultural Center Choir.
+Tickets will be distributed on a first-come, first-served basis starting at 8am.
 Best for tweens and up.

 Martin Luther King Jr. Day in Historic Harlem – Harlem